tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Finally we have "never".
 This is an interesting type, but you likely will only see this in advanced use cases.
 It is not as general across languages like the other types.
 In practice it can be used to define behavior as never being able to occur, and this can be checked as a set of rules to check against when implemented correctly.

 ## Extra Types

 These are types that have to do more with how types relate to each other.
 So in other words, these are logical relation types.
-They do not have specific key words, but do have associated behavior.
+They do not have specific keywords, but do have associated behavior.

 | Extra Types